Your Questions Answered

 When your treatment comes to an end, your Smart TMS clinician will arrange a review to talk about your progress.
 Where your symptoms have reduced, he or she will explain our aftercare programme – Continuous Care – and advise you on the best way to maintain your great results.
 Your clinician will also share your results with your GP (with your permission).

-- we’ll need you to complete a questionnaire that gives us the information we need on your medical history and symptoms
+- Completion of your pre-assessment questionnaire.
+This gives us the information we need on your medical history and symptoms before your assessment with one of our clinicians;

 Download a Brochure